 They got the opportunity to showcase their talent to the world after being selected to participate in the third edition of the ‘Grab The Mic’ competition, which also featured a young Asa as one of the contestants.
-First prize meant a 2 year record deal with Timbuk2 records, and a fully funded album.
+The first prize meant a 2-year record deal with Timbuk2 records and a fully-funded album.
 The twins almost didn’t get their big shot, because they were late for the show, but thanks to Paul’s ingenuity and a little help from Sound Sultan, they were able to get their band in on time to perform.
-Their first performance only lasted last for 2 minutes, but the duo later won the competition, signed with Timbuk2 and released their debut album ‘Last Nite’.
+Their first performance only lasted last for 2 minutes, but the duo later won the competition, signed with Timbuk2, and released their debut album ‘Last Nite’.

 The accompanying music video features a dramatic Nollywood break, before leading into an ensemble dance break.
 Whilst this leaned heavily into the pervading boy band craze, and obvious influence from Michael Jackson, the fact that the brothers wore their influences on their sleeve made them all the more endearing.

-The family unit was unstoppable, and were poised for world domination, despite fans and others, at times attempting to pit one against the other.
-Their third album ‘Game Over’ would signal them being the biggest acts in Nigerian music, it’s hard to use to use the word ‘Smash hit’ for their record “Do Me” as it does not do enough justice to the scale and impact of the song, especially the pedegree of other hits on the ‘Game over’ track list including; “Ifunanya“, “Miss u die“, and “More than a friend“, P Square had the game in a choke hold and were inescapable.
+The family unit was unstoppable and were poised for world domination, despite fans and others, at times attempting to pit one against the other.
+Their third album ‘Game Over’ would signal them being the biggest acts in Nigerian music, it’s hard to use the word ‘Smash hit’ for their record “Do Me” as it does not do enough justice to the scale and impact of the song, especially the pedigree of other hits on the ‘Game over’ tracklist including; “Ifunanya“, “Miss u die“, and “More than a friend“, P Square had the game in a chokehold and were inescapable.

-They gained international partnerships – including a record deal with Akon’s ‘Konvict music‘, and a distribution deal with Universal Music’s South African branch – recorded chart topping hits with artists like TI, & Rick Ross, performed alongside powerhouses like Usher.
-When it comes to the the perks of being megastars, P-Square have been there and done that.
+They gained international partnerships – including a record deal with Akon’s ‘Konvict music‘, and a distribution deal with Universal Music’s South African branch – recorded chart-topping hits with artists like TI, & Rick Ross, performed alongside powerhouses like Usher.
+When it comes to the perks of being megastars, P-Square have been there and done that.

-Their video “Alingo” had amassed well over 10 million views at a time, when YouTube was one of the least popular platforms to use in Nigeria due to high internet prices.
-The were no longer the boys from Jos, they had built a cult like following not only in Nigeria, but across the entire world.
+Their video “Alingo” had amassed well over 10 million views at a time when YouTube was one of the least popular platforms to use in Nigeria due to high internet prices.
+They were no longer the boys from Jos, they had built a cult-like following not only in Nigeria but across the entire world.